5-year variable mortgage rates in Canada

 - Variable mortgage rates fluctuate with the prime lending rate.

 - Variable rates are typically stated as "prime plus or minus a percentage".

-- Just 5% of all mortgage requests made to Ratehub.ca from January - April 2023 were for 5-year variable-rate mortgages.
+- Just shy of 5% of all mortgage requests made to Ratehub.ca from January - September 2023 were for 5-year variable-rate mortgages.

 - 5-year fixed mortgage rates are driven by 5-year government bond yields.

 - 25% of all Canadian mortgage-holders had a variable-rate mortgage as of the end of 2022 (Source: Mortgage Professionals Canada)

 Checking historical mortgage rates is a great way to properly understand which mortgage terms attract lower rates and whether rates are especially high or low at any given moment.
 Here are the lowest 5-year variable rates of the year in Canada for the last several years, compared to several other types of mortgage rates.

 Source: Ratehub Historical Rate Chart